quicwg/ops-drafts/draft-ietf-quic-applicability.md

 - Use 0-RTT session resumption after a long idle period.

 The first strategy is the easiest, but it only applies to certain applications.
-Sending data on a connection that has fallen idle may result in a stateless reset, and optionally restarted.

 Either the server or the client in a QUIC application can send PING frames as keep-alives, to prevent the connection and any on-path state from timing out.